Forgot password

 Alakazam Pokemon TCG Pocket card.

 Alakazam stands out as both visually beautiful and powerful.
-Image via The Pokémon Company, remix by Dot Esports
+Image via The Pokémon Company.
+Remix by Dot Esports

-Besides being one of the best looking cards in Genetic Apex, this Alakazam offers heaps of potential damage output without being too costly—and the Retreat Cost isn’t too high, either.
+Besides being one of the best-looking cards in Genetic Apex, this Alakazam offers heaps of potential damage output without being too costly—and the Retreat Cost isn’t too high, either.

-Psychic costs one Psychic Energy and two Colorless Energy, and it deals 60 damage, plus an extra 30 damage for each Energy that’s attached to your opponent’s Active Pokémon.
+Psychic costs one Psychic Energy and two Colorless Energy, and it deals 60 damage, plus an extra 30 damage for each Energy attached to your opponent’s Active Pokémon.

-This is a potential one-shot in the late stages of a match, meaning it’s worth swapping in if your opponent is working on setting up a heavy-hitting, Stage Two Pokémon with high-demand attacks.
+This is a potential one-shot in the late stages of a match, meaning it’s worth swapping in if your opponent is working on setting up a heavy-hitting Stage Two Pokémon with high-demand attacks.

 Gardevoir